 Many organizations have regulations due to information acts, which require them to have access and visibility to all chats org-wide.
 To assist with compliance we have created a feature called Mandatory Moderator (formerly Super Moderator).
 Should you be interested in setting this up, please contact email@example.com

 Information about a Discussion can be brought into view via the Info icon in the Action Bar.
 Information about the following will be listed there:

 NOTE—Under Info, Moderators will also have access to Edit settings for that Discussion.

 Are there any permissions or restriction settings for who can create Discussions?

-Your organization does have the option of disabling Org-wide Discussions (Discussions that automatically include everyone on your intranet).
+Your organization does have the option of disabling Org-wide Discussions (Discussions that automatically include everyone on your platform).

 Also, a restriction can be set on the number of people someone can add to a new Discussion.
-This is managed by a Discussions whitelist, through which individual users in your org can be given permission to exceed that limit.
+This is managed by a Discussions allow list (aka whitelist), through which individual users in your org can be given permission to exceed that limit.